Abdulal-Roman09/Fec_Backend/README.md

 ---

-💡 **FEC Backend** — Building the future of real estate technology, one line of code at a time.
+💡 **FEC Backend** — Building the future of college club management, one line of code at a time.

 ---